-Let’s discuss the essential supplies you will need in a basic emergency go bag, and provide a minimalistic list of what you actually need to have on hand in a survival kit.
-Also learn what kind of situations you need to prepare for, and how to save money on those go bag essentials.
+Let’s discuss the essential supplies you will need in a basic emergency go bag, and we provide a minimalistic list of what you actually need to have on hand in a survival kit.
+Also learn what kind of realistic situations you need to prepare for, and how to save money on those go bag essentials.

 What is a go bag?